Vietnam.vn - Nền tảng quảng bá Việt Nam

 7.jpg

-This is the ideal time for many birds and animals to come and hunt.
-On the small ponds scattered in the forest, it is easy to see birds such as storks, herons, kingfishers, and eagles gathering around to hunt fish.
-Some carnivorous birds also come here to hunt small birds, fish-eating animals, and creatures that come here to drink water.
+This is the ideal time for many species of birds and animals to come and hunt.
+On the small ponds scattered throughout the forest, it's easy to spot birds such as egrets, herons, kingfishers, and eagles circling around to hunt fish.
+Some predatory birds also come here to hunt smaller birds, fish-eating animals, and creatures that come here to drink water.

 Heritage Magazine